Install the Operator & CRD's into the `securecodebox-system` namespace

 Operator Configuration Options

-Using a hosted S3 Buckets as storage backend
+Using a hosted S3 Buckets as storage backend (Recommended for Production)

 To change out the default MinIO instance with a S3 Bucket from a cloud provider you can update the helm values to connect the operator with you S3 bucket.